Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Conclusions

 \section{Conclusions}

-Smart card data gives us another opportunity to observe the operation of our cities, where moving is the perpetual normal.
-In this paper, we analyze the relation between passenger's regularity and stability.
-For the non-extreme travelers, we cluster them by utilizing SS-OPTICS, proposed by ourselves, to discover their transition patterns between different clusters.
-By combining socioeconomic data, we present several analyses about resident's temporal mobility and stability.
+Smart card data provide us new perspectives to observe the operation of our cities.
+In this paper, we analyze the temporal travel pattern of transit passengers in Beijing by clustering the SCD.
+To better analyze the SCD, we define a metric, i.e. transaction distance, to measure the similarity or difference between passengers' travel patterns by considering both time difference and frequency difference between SCD records.
+We also propose a simplified smoothed OPTICS clustering method to cluster SCD.
+Comparing to the classical OPTICS methods, the SS-OPTICS needs fewer parameters and generates better clustering performance.
+We cluster the SCD based on different grouping granularities to analyze the long-term mobility and stability of transit passengers.
+By combining some socioeconomic data, we present several analyses about residents' temporal mobility and stability to elucidate the interdependence between mobility and stability of transit passengers' travel patterns.
 Extreme travelers are most vulnerable that the stability of extreme travelers' life pattern cannot last for a long time.
-According to clustering outcomes and our analyses, non-extreme travelers show their high mobility by a lot transition between different fine-grained clusters.
-However, the stability of their travel patterns is also obvious when coarse-grained classification is introduced to our analysis.
-Along with the increase of population and vehicles in Beijing, although the government constructed more metro lines to mitigate congestion, it cannot solve this problem and the overall public transit riders nearly keep the same travel patterns.
-But at individual level, a passengers' transit trip is hard to predicted based on short-term travel behavior, like predicting a passenger's regularity in 2014 based on that in 2010.
-Further, the prediction will be more difficult for extreme travelers.
+According to clustering outcomes and our analyses, non-extreme travelers' high mobility is shown by the transition between different fine-grained clusters.
+However, the stability of their travel patterns is also obvious based on coarse-grained travel pattern categorization.

-Several improvements can be made based on the work presented herein.
+In the future study, the proposed transaction distance is very suitable for measuring the similarity of time series with specific physical meanings, like the passenger's travel record sequences in this study.
+Since the proposed SS-OPTICS algorithm can generate optimal clustering results, it can also be applied in transit analysis related applications.
+In addition, several improvements can be made based on the work presented herein.
 Firstly, the accuracy of SCD can be enhanced in the future by adopting robust methods to mitigate the deviations of boarding and alighting time.
 Secondly, the proposed SS-OPTICS algorithm can be improved aiming to find a better way to define the boundaries of clusters.
-Thirdly, more fine-grained socioeconomic data can be introduced to our analysis.
+Thirdly, more fine-grained socioeconomic and geospatial data can be incorporated in the analysis.